binkley/domain-persistence-modeling/README.md

    however, that does not address interface implementation concerns.
 And the programmer needs to decide between "simple" and "dependent "functionalities".
+4. Rule that root of aggregate always has version greater or equal to any descendants.

 ## Spring-recommended documentation